februu/minecraft-resources/README.md

 ## Febru Tweaks Resource packs

-If you don't like the feel of the whole pack or are just curious whats inside of them, look no further than below.
+If you don't like the feel of the whole packs or are just curious whats inside of them, look no further than below.

 ### Febru's Tweaks 1.21